fizasyed-code/TableGuard-Lite/README.md

 # TableGuard-Lite
-Safety-aware closed-loop bimanual VLA control with SmolVLA, MuJoCo, recovery learning, and OpenVINO deployment.
-# TableGuard-Lite

 ## Safe Closed-Loop Bimanual VLA Control for Robotic Table Setting

 TableGuard-Lite is a safety-aware closed-loop Vision-Language-Action (VLA) system for bimanual robotic table setting.
 It combines natural-language instructions, three RGB camera views, a 12-joint robot state, SmolVLA action prediction, runtime safety supervision, recovery-oriented learning, a learned residual action adapter, and OpenVINO deployment.

-The project focuses on a practical Physical AI question:-
+The project focuses on a practical Physical AI question:

 > How can a language-conditioned bimanual robot execute learned actions while detecting, containing, and learning from unsafe closed-loop behavior?